Joshua-Jandrell/Genome_Visualiser/Benchmarking/Plots/README.md

 3. Saving the plot as an image which is then displayed using as a [Custom Tkinter Image](https://customtkinter.tomschimansky.com/documentation/utility-classes/image/) on a [CTkXYFrame](https://github.com/Akascape/CTkXYFrame) to enable scrolling.

 > [!TIP]
-> The display sysem used by each app will be indicated by its name.
+> The display sysem used by an app will be indicated by its name.

 > [!IMPORTANT]
 > Custom Tkinter does not have a frame which can be scrolled in both x and y directions.
-> The [CTkXYFrame](https://github.com/Akascape/CTkXYFrame) is an external object developed by Akash Bora ('Akascape`) and distributed under an [MIT licence](https://github.com/Akascape/CTkXYFrame/tree/main?tab=MIT-1-ov-file#).
+> The [CTkXYFrame](https://github.com/Akascape/CTkXYFrame) is an external object developed by Akash Bora ('Akascape`) and distributed under and [MIT licence](https://github.com/Akascape/CTkXYFrame/tree/main?tab=MIT-1-ov-file#).

-Each of the plotting methods listed in the [Plot test: methodology](#Methodology) section is used generate a plot.
+Each of the plotting methods listen in the [Plot test: methodology](#Methodology) section is used generate a plot.

 When the **plot next** button is clicked, the app will plot random data and display it.
-The size of the data generated ($500 \times 200$) and the Matplotlib plotting function used will also be indicated.
+The size of the data generated ($500 \times 200$) and the Matplotlib plot method used will also be indicated.

-The researcher is able to interact with the plot to evaluate how well it scrolls before clicking the **clear plot** button to reset the Matplotlib figure and canvas.
+The resercher is able to interact with the plot to see how well it scrolls before clicking the **clear plot** button to reset the Matplotlib figure and canvas.
-Resetting the figure and canvas is important to ensure that all plot methods being with the same initial state for comparable benchmarking results.
+Resetting the figure and canvas is important to ensure that all plot methods being with the same initial state: making benchmarking results comparable.

-After the final plot method has been used the application will autmatically close and the next display system will open.
+After then final plot method has been used the application will close and an apply using the next display system will open.

 ## Verification
 The plot methods used are verified during the [Plot Tests](#plot-tests).